Endava/cats/docs/intro.md

 # Introduction

-**CATS is a REST API fuzzer and negative testing tool for OpenAPI endpoints.
+CATS is a REST API fuzzer and negative testing tool for OpenAPI endpoints.
 It helps you run thousands of self-healing API tests within minutes with no coding effort!

+## Overview

-CATS is:**
+CATS is:

 - **Comprehensive**: tests are generated automatically based on a large number scenarios and cover **every** field and header
 - **Intelligent**: tests are generated based on data types and structural constraints; each Fuzzer has specific expectations depending on the scenario under test